home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 Copy the **Client ID** in the **Clients** section on the developer dashboard for the setup in Home Assistant.

 {% important %}
-You have to setup the {% term integration %} from your device (phone) where you have the ViCare app installed.
+You have to set up the {% term integration %} from your device (phone) where you have the ViCare app installed.
 Otherwise, your device does not know how to handle the `vicare://` redirect URL, and you will receive an **Invalid credentials** notification and the setup procedure will fail.
 {% endimportant %}

 {% note %}